JonWil91/milestone-4/README.md

 Once a user is registered, they also have the ability to  send a message to the admin panel through the contact page, and to view the blog page where they can read, comment and like various blog posts, as long as they are logged in.

-User types are split into the following categories: - Visitor - Person on the website (either not registered with an account or not logged in) - Registered User - Person on the website with an account (logged in) -Admin - Owner of the website (logged in)
+User types are split into the following categories:
+* Visitor - Person on the website (either not registered with an account or not logged in)
+* Registered User - Person on the website with an account (logged in)
+* Admin - Owner of the website (logged in)

 ### **User stories:**